GMoE: Empowering LLMs Fine-Tuning via MoE Graph Collaboration: Related Work

 \subsection{Mixture-of-Expert (MoE)}

-Empowered by the collaboration of multiple experts, the Mixture-of-Expert (MoE) framework has achieved remarkable performance in many applications~\cite{chen2024llava, li2024mixlora, lin2024moe, li2024uni, zadouri2023pushing}, such as recommendation, video understanding, natural language generation, and so on.
-Each expert in the MoE framework specializes in handling a subset of input information.
-Different experts coordinate together to gain benefits for the overall MoE framework.
-According to the number of experts activated by the router function, the MoE methods can be classified into two categories, i.e., dense MoE and sparse MoE.
+Empowered by the collaboration of multiple experts, the Mixture-of-Expert (MoE) framework has achieved remarkable performance in many applications~\citep{chen2024llava,li2024mixlora,lin2024moe,li2024uni,zadouri2023pushing}.
+Each expert in the MoE framework specializes in handling a subset of input information and different experts coordinate together to gain benefits for the overall MoE framework.
+According to the number of experts activated by the router function, the MoE methods can be classified into two categories, i.e., dense MoE and sparse MoE~\citep{loramoe,li2024locmoe}.
 In dense MoE, all experts are activated in the learning process, which enhances the model capability but suffers from high computational costs.
-In sparse MoE, only a selected subset of experts are activated, which not only reduces the computational overhead but also leverages their specialized knowledge for optimal results.
-The participation of each expert in the computation process is assigned by a router function (or gating function), ensuring an optimal blend of their specialized contributions.
-Specifically, in the MoE literature of LLMs~\cite{moe20222}, the router is usually a Softmax function that controls the engagement of expert computations.
-All experts are allocated to computation in the dense MoE depends on the weights assigned by the router.
-In sparse MoE, only Top-K experts with the highest weights are selectively activated in the learning process.
-The MoE framework is widely used in the pre-training and fine-tuning process of LLMs.
-The pertaining of LLMs requires massive datasets and a high demand for computational resources.
-Our work uses open-sourced pre-trained LLMs, like Llama and Qwen, and focuses on utilizing the MoE to enhance the Parameter-Efficient Fine-Tuning (PEFT) of LLMs in specific domains.
+In sparse MoE, only a selected subset of experts are activated to use their specialized knowledge and achieve optimal results, thereby reducing computational overhead.
+The participation of each expert in the computation process is assigned by a router function (or gating function), ensuring an optimal blend of their specialized contributions~\citep{moe20222,tang2025graphmoe}.
+Specifically, the router is usually a simple linear function that controls the engagement of expert computations.
+In the dense MoE, all experts are allocated to computation depending on the weights assigned by the router.
+In sparse MoE, only Top-K experts with the highest weights are selectively activated in the learning process~\citep{loadbal}.